iximiuz/awesome-container-tinkering/ENVIRONMENTS.md

 Despite the name, <a href="https://minikube.sigs.k8s.io/docs/faq/#can-i-start-minikube-without-kubernetes-running">minikube can be used without Kubernetes!</a>.
 Running `minikube start --container-runtime=docker --no-kubernetes` gives you some sort of a Docker Desktop replacement.
 It also uses a lightweight VM to run Docker Engine and works perfectly fine on Windows, macOS (`arm` performance is poor though), and Linux.

+### 🧑‍🔬 virt

+<a href="https://github.com/apinske/virt">virt</a> - "small Linux VM, ready to run containers, for macOS on ARM."
+Like Lima but for Podman and using the Apple Virtualization.framework instead of QEMU.

 ### Vagrant + VirtualBox + Docker provisioner

 <a href="https://github.com/hashicorp/vagrant">Vagrant</a> - "a tool for building and distributing development environments."

 Vagrant is many things, but in particular it can be used as a handy VirtualBox frontend.
 With just <a href="https://developer.hashicorp.com/vagrant/docs/provisioning/docker">about 5 lines of config</a>, you can get a local VM with Docker Engine inside.
 Works the same way on Linux, Windows, and macOS, but no `arm` support is possible.
 Read more - <a href="https://iximiuz.com/en/posts/how-to-setup-development-environment/">Disposable Local Development Environments with Vagrant, Docker, and Arkade</a>.

+### nerdctl

+<a href="https://github.com/containerd/nerdctl">nerdctl</a> - "contaiNERD CTL - Docker-compatible CLI for containerd, with support for Compose, Rootless, eStargz, OCIcrypt, IPFS, ..."

+Not a full-blown container runtime, but worth an honorable mention.